首页Home 新疆Xinjiang >>高昌故城Gaochang Ruins

 Getting There:

-高昌古城Gaochang's Ancient City is located inside 二堡乡Erbaoxiang Township, which is about 45 kilometers east of 吐鲁番市Tulufan city.
+高昌古城Old Gaochang City is in 二堡乡Erbaoxiang (Second Township), which is about 45 kilometers east of 吐鲁番市Tulufan City.
 A few kilometers to its north is 火焰山Huoyan Shan (Flaming Mountains).
 The easiet way to get there is to hire a taxi(Y7-Y8) or a minivan, which will take you there in less than half hour; however, waiting for it to pool enough people may take longer.
 Normally, the driver will gather 4 - 5 passenger before heading out of the city, unless you are willing to pay Y40 - Y50 for the private ride there.
-Most of the passengers will be local Uygur heading back to town; so, the driver will make go around a few places before dropping you off at the site's entrance.
-A public bus also stops at the township, but the station is outside next to the highway, so you will have to hire a motuo bike to the ruins.
+Most of the passengers will be local Uygur heading back to their town or villages; so, the driver will go around a few places before dropping you off at the site's entrance.
+A public bus also stops at the township, but the station is outside next to the highway.
+From there you will have to hire a motuo bike to the ruins.
 This may be inconvenient, especially if you are carrying more than one bag.
+Of course, you can also walk to the spot, which I estimate to be about 45 minutes.

 Entrance Ticket: